SteveVitali/ethereum-smart-contract-analysis/README.md

 161G	transactions
 ```

-Now we are ready to run the node analysis script(s), e.g. `contract-analysis.js`.
 If you haven't already, also install `npm` and the repo's package.json requirements:
 ```
 sudo apt install npm
 npm install